What to make of teaching on a clinical rotation, and how to get taught

 Exams in a fortnight?
 Make sure your seniors know.
 They get it – they were med students too.
 If you find that it is slow on the ward, ask a senior for direction – “can I make myself useful? – No?
 Would you mind if I ducked out to the library to get some study done?” – the answer to this will invariably be, “Sure”.

 In general, when doctors see a medical student after 5pm, the response is, “Gosh, that’s keen – I’d better teach you then!”
-After hours is a great chance to learn, as long as you are attune to the fact that people are often more busy on after hours shifts and may not have time to teach – cut your losses and go home if this is the case.
+After hours is a great chance to learn, as long as you are attuned to the fact that people are often more busy on after-hours shifts and may not have time to teach – cut your losses and go home if this is the case.

 It is easy to feel like a third wheel as a medical student on the wards.
 As with any group, not all doctors are particularly good at or interested in teaching.
 By becoming an active member of the team, being proactive, and making your downtime productive you can get the most out of your clinical rotation and your teachers.